Royal Observatory, Greenwich Updated: 4 months ago

 You can get to Greenwich via train to the Greenwich station, about 15 minutes away, or the Thames Clipper, about 10 minutes away by foot.
 The DLR light railway also has a station at Greenwich and Cutty Sark.

-The Royal Observatory is located in the Greenwich Park">Greenwich Park area and is part of the National Maritime Museum.
+The Royal Observatory is located in the Greenwich Park area and is part of the National Maritime Museum.
 The surrounding area is worth visiting, and you should consider visiting some of the other destinations in the area, namely the Old Royal Naval College and Cutty Sark.

-Nearest Stations
+Nearest Stations to Royal Observatory, Greenwich

 Cutty Sark - 11 min